 3) Am I allowed to use music with my regular PPL license?

 4) Does my insurance cover my teaching activities with public liability?

-As this is a question a few friends and colleagues have asked me - I wanted to share some experience in this area especially for our friends & colleagues in the UK.
+As this is a question a few friends and colleagues have asked me - I wanted to share some experience in this area, especially with our friends & colleagues in the UK.
 There are a few things to consider before getting in front of a camera and taking your classes online.

 WHAT ARE THE RULES?

-To ensure of being in full compliance, I also contacted the PPL/PRS licensing head office regarding this matter.
-Please note that this is NOT legal advice, or a definitive guide.
+To ensure I was in full compliance, I also contacted the PPL/PRS licensing head office regarding this matter.
+Please note that this is NOT legal advice or a definitive guide.
 These are just some general guidelines for the UK, that we have found useful to share with our colleagues at this time.
 Please contact your appropriate insurance provider, music provider and licensing agencies for specifics.

 Firstly, you need to consider three crucial things:

 IT DEPENDS ON THE PLATFORM

 IT DEPENDS ON THE COUNTRY

 Every platform has its individual licenses and rules.
 The same goes for the music you have purchased and individual publishers.
 It's the same with geography: each country has different laws and agreements in place for different songs, and insurances and licences have different laws and licence agreements.